DaWelter/replicantface/readme.md

 editor and ran interactively.
 The same can be done with the modules in `replicantface` which is useful for development.
 After generating a random human, it renders, composits and dumps the image, segmentation mask and labels to disk.

 For generating datasets, take a look at `run_blender.py`.
-It runs Blender in headless mode and executes `make_faces.py` in a loop for a given number of times.
+It runs Blender in headless mode and executes `make_faces.py`.
 The raw labels contain dense face vertices, the model-view transformation matrix (thus the head pose), and projection matrix.
 They can be converted by `auxiliary_scripts/convert_to_300wlp_type_dataset.py` to the AFLW2k-3D / 300W-LP format.

-You might want to change the pose distribution as the current settings doesn't deliver optimal benchmark results as explained in [dataset.md](doc/dataset.md).
-The relevant code is found in `replicantface/randomize_pose.py`:
-`randomize_camera` and `randomize_pose`.
+The pose distribution has been fixed now to be very similar to FaceSyn which should yield good benchmark results when a new dataset is generated.
+The relevant code is found in `replicantface/randomize_pose.py`: `randomize_camera` and `randomize_pose`.
+(Initially, the distribution was suboptimal, and the dataset had to be fixed in hindsight as described in [dataset.md](doc/dataset.md))